Gomathy-V/HR_Analytics/README.md

 #### 1. Optimize project assignments

-- **Issue:** Departure rate peaks among those managing two or seven projects.
+- **Issue:** Departure rate peaks among those managing 2 or 7 projects.
-- **Recommendation:** The average number of projects assigned to all employees should be 3-5.Redistribute the workload among employees handling two projects to balance out the workload from those handling seven projects.
+- **Recommendation:** The average number of projects assigned to all employees should be 3-5.
+Redistribute the workload among employees handling 2 projects to balance out the workload from those handling 7 projects.

 #### 2. Reward Policy for Long-term Employees

-- **Issue:** Employees are leaving the organization after 3-5 years.
+- **Issue:** Elevated employee turnover rates observed after 3-5 years of service.
-- **Recommendation:** Upon completing 3-5 years, they should be rewarded with such things as hikes, better job positions, incentives, or increments.
+- **Recommendation:** Upon completing 3-5 years, they should be rewarded with such things like hikes, better job positions, incentives, or increments.

-#### 3. Addressing Attrition Through Timely Promotions
+#### 3. Addressing Attrition through Timely Promotions

-- **Issue:** Non-promoted employees in 5 years leaving more.
+- **Issue:** Higher turnover among employees not promoted within 5 years.
 - **Recommendation:** Give promotions to all employees in a timely manner.

 #### 4. Streamlining Workloads